The Last Gatsby

 Though The Last Gatsby is a work of fiction, it draws on many historical sources and events.

 Based on a successful Broadway adaptation, the original, silent Great Gatsby was produced by Famous Players-Lasky Pictures and distributed by Paramount.
-It has since vanished, with only a trailer and some written records left of is existence.
+It has since vanished, with only a trailer (below) and some written records left of its existence.

 Born Norma Jeane Mortenson on June 1, 1926, Marilyn Monroe grows up in foster care, her father's identity unknown.
 She would later repeat a rumor that he was Clark Gable, whose film career began between 1924 and 1926.

 The filmed version was not a great success, and even F. Scott Fitzgerald and his wife Zelda walked out on a screening.
 "We saw The Great Gatsby at the movies," Zelda subsequently wrote in a letter.
 "It's rotten and awful and terrible and we left."